google/flatbuffers/docs/source/CppUsage.md

 *Note: That we never stored a `mana` value, so it will return the default.*

+The following attributes are supported:

+-   `native_shared` (on a field): For string fields, this enables the usage of CreateSharedString() instead of CreateString() for generated CreateXxxDirect(), and Pack() in object-based API if enabled.

 ## Object based API.  {#flatbuffers_cpp_object_based_api}

 FlatBuffers is all about memory efficiency, which is why its base API is written